Lower-rung sprint for data leaders Typical sprint: $2,500-$5,000

 Prioritize

-You leave with a tighter roadmap and clearer political cover for what should happen next.
+You leave with a tighter roadmap, clearer political cover for what should happen next, and a ladder path into build work only when the request is ready for it.

 Get the framework we use to translate business asks into build plans